pac4j/pac4j/documentation/docs/clients/cas.md

 CasClient casClient = new CasClient(new CasConfiguration("https://mycasserver/login"));
 ```

-The `https://mycasserver/login` url is the login url of your CAS server.
+`https://mycasserver/login` is the login URL of your CAS server.

-After a sucessful login with a CAS server, a [`CasProfile`](https://github.com/pac4j/pac4j/blob/master/pac4j-cas/src/main/java/org/pac4j/cas/profile/CasProfile.java) is returned.
+After a successful login with a CAS server, a [`CasProfile`](https://github.com/pac4j/pac4j/blob/master/pac4j-cas/src/main/java/org/pac4j/cas/profile/CasProfile.java) is returned.

-If an authentication delegation occured in CAS and no proxy configuration is defined, the returned profile will be the original profile after the authentication delegation.
+If an authentication delegation occurred in CAS and no proxy configuration is defined, the returned profile will be the original profile after the authentication delegation.

-The `CasConfiguration` can be built with the CAS login url and / or with the CAS prefix url (when different urls are required):
+The `CasConfiguration` can be built with the CAS login URL and/or with the CAS prefix URL (when different URLs are required):

 ```java
 CasConfiguration config = new CasConfiguration();